OneBusAway/onebusaway-android/icons/bike_markers/README.md

 # Bikeshare icons
-The images contained in this folder were used to generate the icons used for bike markers.
+The images contained in this folder were used to generate the icons used for bike markers and speed dial menu to select bike layer.

 ## bike_marker_small.svg
 This image is displayed for all types of bikeshare (floating bikes and bike stations) when the map